About This Site

 A few of the words my thesaurus (thank you, Houghton Mifflin) suggests for “perversity” are bullheadedness, doggedness, hardheadedness, obstinacy, pertinaciousness, pertinacity, tenacity, wilfulness.

 Yep, that’s me.
 I am, in fact, absolutely unmoveable when I know that I am right.
-It doesn’t matter how many people disagree with me, how much it costs me, or how difficult my life is as a result — I do not back down.
+It doesn’t matter how many people disagree with me, how much it costs me, or how difficult my life is as a result—I do not back down.

-So — I’m TechnoMom, the Enemy of Entropy, being Purposefully Perverse on a screen in front of you.
+So—I’m TechnoMom, the Enemy of Entropy, being Purposefully Perverse on a screen in front of you.

-One Response to “About This Site”
+One thought on “About This Site

 Stumbled across your blog on “fatness” and it was an interesting and well written read.
 Things have sure changed.
 I can recall when I was fat (yes, I broke down, conformed and lost weight)in the early eighties the shops for larger sized women carried near shameful sounding names.
 One felt they should almost put a bag over their head to just walk in the door!
 Larger sized women were referred to as “Portly”.
 I remember wondering what the W behind the size stood for..I wondered if it meant Wide..and when I was told womans I wondered what all the smaller sized women were in terms of gender?
 Actually the choice to lose weight was not one of “conforming” but my own…I sincerely enjoyed the journey and I neither adovocate that others do the same or try and push others to in that direction.
 It was simply something I wanted to do for me.